1. 4GB plan: $45 for 3 months (opens in new tab)

 3. 15GB plan: $75 for 3 months (opens in new tab)

 4. Unlimited: $90 for 3 months (opens in new tab)

-The best Mint Mobile plans ask you to buy your data upfront, but you'll save a lot in the long run.
+The best Mint Mobile plans offer big savings given that you're willing to buy all of your data upfront.
 Mint has several different prepaid options, all of them at lower rates than you'll find at most other carriers.
 No wonder Mint has become so popular.
 (The celebrity owner, Ryan Reynolds, probably doesn't hurt in terms of popularity, either.)